What Is An Upper Endoscopy?

 Your physician will explain the results of the examination to you, although you'll probably have to wait for the results of any biopsies performed.

 If you have been given sedatives during the procedure, someone must drive you home and stay with you.
-Even if you feel alert after the procedure, your judgement and reflexes could be impaired for the rest of the day.
+Even if you feel alert after the procedure, your judgment and reflexes could be impaired for the rest of the day.

 What are the possible complications of upper endoscopy?